 Middlesex Community College has signed agreements with many area high schools which permit eligible high school juniors and seniors to enroll in general fund supported credit courses at no cost.
-In order to participate in the college's High School Partnership Program, students are expected to have at least a "B" average, be in the top 20 percent of their class, and have the written recommendation of their principal or designated representative.
-Students must also submit an admissions application, an official high school transcript, and a High School Partnership application form.
-High School Partnership applicants are required to take the Basic Skills Assessment.
-For additional information on the High School Partnership Program, contact the Admissions Office, 860-343-5719.
+In order to participate in the college's High School Partnership Program, students must:

+- Have at least a "B" average

+- Be in the top 20 percent of their class

+- Have the written recommendation of their principal or designated representative

+- Submit an admissions application, an official high school transcript, and a High School Partnership application form

+- Take the Basic Skills Assessment.

+For additional information contact the Admissions Office, 860-343-5719.